clickrain/EE_Twitter/README.md

 # ExpressionEngine Twitter

-ExpressionEngine Twitter is nearly an identical port of EllisLabs Twitter Timeline plugin, via Bryant Hughes's [TGL_Twitter](https://github.com/bryantAXS/TGL_Twitter).
+This module is a EE 3 version of the ClickRain EE Twitter module which is nearly an identical port of EllisLabs Twitter Timeline plugin, via Bryant Hughes's [TGL_Twitter](https://github.com/bryantAXS/TGL_Twitter).
 However ExpressionEngine Twitter has a CP Backend, allowing a user to authenticate with Twitter using oAuth.

 ExpressionEngine Twitter uses the Twitter 1.1 API, and provides tags that make it possible to conform to Twitter's [Display Requirements](https://dev.twitter.com/terms/display-requirements).